 On the strength of its strong research and development (R&D) capabilities, Weichai Power Co., Ltd. (Weichai Power) is meeting and exceeding those preferences and requirements.

 “Weichai Power’s goal is to optimize its engines in terms of fuel economy, emissions control, reliability, driving comfort and power/performance,” says Dr. Li Qin, senior advisor to board chairman and technical planning director at Weichai Power.

 Engines are the main source of noise in vehicles, so it is increasingly important, if not critical, to improve the company’s development work in the area of noise, vibration and harshness (NVH) performance.
-For this purpose, Weichai Power, as the leading internal combustion engine manufacturer in China, set up a dedicated NVH development team and built an advanced NVH laboratory for diesel engine NVH development and optimization using LMS Virtual.Lab™ software for simulation, LMS Test.Lab™ software for testing and LMS SCADAS™ hardware for data collection.
-The LMS™ solutions are from product lifecycle management (PLM) specialist Siemens PLM Software.
+For this purpose, Weichai Power, as the leading internal combustion engine manufacturer in China, set up a dedicated NVH development team and built an advanced NVH laboratory for diesel engine NVH development and optimization using Simcenter Testlab™ software for testing, Simcenter SCADAS™ hardware for data collection and the simulation solution from the Simcenter portfolio.
+The Simcenter solutions are from product lifecycle management (PLM) specialist Siemens Digital Industries Software.

 NVH development generally includes two primary functions: simulation and experimentation.
 The development work runs through the whole lifecycle of the diesel engine, including upfront development, subsequent market maintenance, trouble shooting, etc. NVH simulation and NVH experimentation evolve from stage to stage.
 For example, at the design layout stage, simulation work enables the high quality of the NVH structural program, while significantly reducing design cycle time; at the product development stage, experimentation and testing results verify the simulation results and the feasibility of the program, while providing feedback regarding simulation.